 New Braunfels Paternity Lawyer

-Parentage Attorney Serving Seguin, Comal County And Throughout South-Central Texas
+Parentage Attorney Serving Seguin, Comal County, and Throughout South Central Texas

-The birth of a child is a life-changing event for both mothers and fathers.
-With regard to fathers, some men impulsively sign a document without fully understanding the legal and financial consequences, while others drag their feet and allow these issues to fester and grow.
+Some men may impulsively sign a document establishing paternity without fully understanding the legal and financial consequences, while others may drag their feet and allow these issues to fester and grow.
 Meanwhile, mothers need concrete assurances of physical help and monetary support to the greatest extent possible, as opposed to mere promises from a sometimes well-meaning father.
 A timely paternity action solves both these problems, benefiting mothers, fathers, and especially children.

-Establishing Paternity In Texas
+Establishing Paternity in Texas

 The details in a paternity case are often quite overwhelming, but the overall process is relatively straightforward.
 There are two ways to establish paternity in the Lone Star State if the parents are unmarried:

 A married husband and wife are nearly always presumed to be the legal parents of any children born during the marriage.
+If someone other than the mother's spouse is the father of her child, an acknowledgment of paternity signed by both parents must be accompanied by a denial of paternity signed by the mother's spouse.

-Benefits Of Paternity
+Benefits of Paternity

 For both mothers and fathers, legal paternity translates to additional family stability.
 Once the matter is fully concluded, there is no guesswork as to the mother’s right to receive child support and the father’s right to participate in the child’s life.

-In a typical child custody arrangement, the non-custodial parent has possession of the child on every other weekend, every other holiday, most of the summer, and on designated weekday afternoons or weeknights.
+In a typical child custody arrangement, the non-custodial parent has possession of the child every other weekend, every other holiday, most of the summer, and on designated weekday afternoons or weeknights.
 The child support obligation begins at 20 percent for one child and ends at 40 percent for five or more children.
 Judges have rather broad discretion to deviate from these norms.

 A paternity action gets your family onto more secure legal footing.
-For prompt assistance in this area, contact The Bettersworth Law Firm at 830-443-9193.
+For prompt assistance in this area, contact The Bettersworth Law Firm at 830-606-0404.
 Our main office is conveniently located in New Braunfels.